 DecemberCRSI and Settlement Services International gather pledges from dozens of civil society organisations willing to support a future sponsorship program in connection with the inaugural Global Refugee Forum in Geneva

 FebruaryCRSI and other collaborating organisations develop proposal for a pilot community sponsorship program and CRSI commences engagement with government’s review of the CSP

 MarchAustralia closes international border due to COVID-19 pandemic

 JuneCRSI hosts online Refugee Week event featuring Prof Peter Shergold

 AugustCRSI launches pilot ‘Group Mentorship’ program with support from partner organisations, enabling trained local volunteer groups across Australia to provide holistic mentoring to refugee households in Australia during the pandemic

 JanuaryGroup Mentorship Program continues

-JulyA newly incorporated and independent non profit – Community Refugee Sponsorship Australia Ltd (CRSA) – is launched to takes over and continue the work of CRSI into the future
+JulyA newly incorporated and independent charity – Community Refugee Sponsorship Australia Ltd (CRSA) – is launched to take over and continue the work of CRSI into the future